hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 Usually, one ‘exploration activity' takes one #term("Shift", key: "Shifts") to perform.
 The players can also choose to Push themselves, achieving two exploration actions per shift at the cost of accruing one #term[Fatigue].

-At the start of each #term[Shift] spent inside of a #term("Mana Zone", key: "Mana Zones"), the GM will make an #term("Encounter Check", is_definition: true), which may have both positive and negative effects for the party.
+At the start of each #term("Shift", key: "Shifts") spent inside of a #term("Mana Zone", key: "Mana Zones"), the GM will make an #term("Encounter Check", is_definition: true), which may have both positive and negative effects for the party.

 Explorers will also need to sleep.
 If it has been a full day (6 #term[Shifts]) since the characters last slept, each subsequent shift they do not sleep will add one #term[Fatigue] to all PCs.